-Performance of 75% or better is required to pass all letter-graded and pass/fail graded courses.
+Performance of 75% or better is required to pass all letter-graded and satisfactory/unsatisfactory graded courses.

-2. F (Failing) Grades
+2. F (Failing) and U (Unsatisfactory) Grades

-Failure to successfully complete course expectations/requirements/objectives at the 75% level by the scheduled completion date, or failure to meet attendance requirements will result in an F grade.
-Appropriate remedial work must be completed for all F grades prior to graduation and no F grades are allowed on a student's transcript as a requirement for graduation.
+Failure to successfully complete course expectations/requirements/objectives at the 75% level by the scheduled completion date, or failure to meet attendance requirements will result in an F or U grade.
+Appropriate remedial work must be completed for all F and U grades prior to graduation and no F or U grades are allowed on a student's transcript as a requirement for graduation.

 The nature of the remedial work needed to correct deficiencies noted by F grades shall be at the discretion of the SPC in consultation with the appropriate course director.
 Most often, this is accomplished by successful completion of a remediation plan to be completed no later than the end of the following semester (see Section V.1.
 Remedial Work for F Grades).
-In this situation, successful completion of the remediation plan will convert the previous F grade to a C grade in a letter-graded course and to a Pass with Remediation (PR) grade in a Pass/Fail graded course.
-Other mechanisms to remediate an F grade may include retaking the course when this is the course director's remediation plan or when an entire year/semester is being repeated as mandated by the SPC.
-In these situations, the original F grade will remain on the student's transcript and passing the course when repeated will fulfill the requirement to remediate the previous F grade.
+In this situation, successful completion of the remediation plan will convert the previous F grade to a C grade in a letter-graded course and to Satisfactory with Remediation (PR) grade in a Satisfactory/Unsatisfactory graded course.
+Other mechanisms to remediate an F or U grade may include retaking the course when this is the course director's remediation plan or when an entire year/semester is being repeated as mandated by the SPC.
+In these situations, the original F or U grade will remain on the student's transcript and passing the course when repeated will fulfill the requirement to remediate the previous F grade.

-3. Situations where Failing Grades are Allowed on Transcripts
+3. Situations where Failing or Unsatisfactory Grades are Allowed on Transcripts

-Special consideration is given to the accumulation of failing (F) grades on a student's transcript in the event that a course director's remediation plan is for the student to repeat the course the next time it is offered.
+Special consideration is given to the accumulation of failing (F) or unsatisfactory (U) grades on a student's transcript in the event that a course director's remediation plan is for the student to repeat the course the next time it is offered.
 A second grade for that course will be added to a student's transcript and passing the course is required to successfully complete the remediation plan.
 F grades may also remain on a student's transcript when the student is repeating a course as part of a SPC decision where the student must repeat an entire semester(s) or year.
-F grades are only allowed on a student's transcript if the course has been successfully repeated as described above.
+F and U grades are only allowed on a student's transcript if the course has been successfully repeated as described above.

-4. P/F (Pass/Fail) Grades
+4. S/U (Satisfactory/Unsatisfactory) Grades

-The Pass (P) grade is awarded in courses graded Pass/Fail for student effort at or above 75% level.
-Pass/Fail grading is approved by the Dental Curriculum Subcommittee on a case-by-case basis.
-Successful remediation of a failing grade in a Pass/Fail graded course will convert the F grade to a Pass with Remediation (PR) grade.
+The Satisfactory (S) grade is awarded in courses graded Satisfactory/Unsatisfactory for student effort at or above 75% level.
+Satisfactory/Unsatisfactory grading is approved by the Dental Curriculum Committee on a case-by-case basis.
+Successful remediation of an Unsatisfactory grade in a Satisfactory/Unsatisfactory graded course will convert the Unsatisfactory (U) grade to a Pass with Remediation (PR) grade.
+This policy is in accordance with the CU APS 1025 Uniform Grading Policy.